By Terrance Turner

 March 14, 2021

-BREAKING NEWS: Beyonce is now the most decorated artist in Grammy history.
+BREAKING NEWS: Beyonce is now the most decorated singer in Grammy history.

 As the audience applauded her historic achievement, Beyonce sat with her hands over her (masked) mouth, stunned by the honor.
 Upon reaching the podium, she called the moment overwhelming.
 “This is so overwhelming,” she said.
 “I’ve been working my whole life, since I was nine years old.
 I just can’t believe this.
 This is such a magical night.
 Thank you,” she said.